 Restoring an ancient bluebell woodland at Sheffield Park and Garden

 Andy Jesson, Park and Garden Manager, talks us through the restoration of the bluebell woods at Sheffield Park and Garden, which was a 15 year labour of love.
-Walk Wood is a newly restored, ancient woodland opening for a special preview season from 24 April to 7 May.
-Recreating a network of paths from the early 1700s, bluebells add to the nostalgia by carpeting an area of the woodland nestled around the hornbeam trees in a magnificent display of blue to dazzle and delight visitors.
+The newly restored, ancient woodland now has a recreated network of paths from the early 1700s, carpeted by bluebells in the spring nestled around the hornbeam trees in a magnificent display of blue to dazzle and delight visitors.

 " “The woodland always had potential in our imaginations but where you could take it wasn’t there, we just didn’t have the resource at the time”."